dancaron/Django-ORM/README.md

 3. db/models.py - Add your models
 4. python main.py (Run the project)

-__main.py is the file where you start coding your project.__ Think of it like a plain old python file, but now with the power of Django's ORM functionality!
+__main.py is the file where you start coding your project.__ Think of it like a plain old python file, but now with the power of Django's ORM functionality.

 Feel free to send pull requests if you want to improve this project.

 Django Models
 -------------